Czech National Revival

-The Czech National Revival was a cultural movement which took place in the Czech lands during the 18th and 19th centuries.
-The purpose of this movement was to revive the Czech language, culture and national identity.
-The most prominent figures of the revival movement were Josef Dobrovský and Josef Jungmann.
+The Czech National Revival was a cultural movement spanning the 18th and 19th centuries within the Czech lands.
+Its primary objective was to resurrect the Czech language, culture, and national identity, combating pervasive Germanisation and reclaiming the distinct heritage eroded by centuries of the Ostsiedlung.
+Among the movement's most influential pioneers were Josef Dobrovský and Josef Jungmann.

 Background

-Following the Battle of White Mountain in 1620, Czech lands experienced Germanisation politics spearheaded by the Habsburg emperors.
+Following the Battle of White Mountain in 1620, the Czech lands were subjected to systematic Germanisation policies spearheaded by the Habsburg emperors.
+This intensified a centuries-long trajectory of demographic shift, driven by German migration into the region.
+Consequently, several territories evolved into fully Germanised enclaves with German majorities, regions later designated as the Sudetenland.
+Even outside of the Sudetenland, cities such as Prague, Brno, and Olomouc functioned largely as German-speaking prior to the inception of the cultural revival.

 The oppression was also connected with religion – about one half of the inhabitants of Bohemia were Protestants (see Hussite) when the Habsburgs took power.
 The Habsburgs started rampant anti-Reformation and re-Catholicization efforts which made some Czech elites flee the country.
 This violent re-Catholicization has been suggested to be one of the reasons behind today's widespread Czech atheism.

-During the two following centuries, Czech language had been more or less eradicated from state administration, literature, schools, Charles University, and among the upper classes.
+During the two following centuries, Czech language had been more or less eradicated from state administration, literature, schools, Charles University, and among the upper classes, having been replaced by German.
 Large numbers of books written in Czech were burned for confessional reasons.
 For example, Jesuit Antonín Koniáš alone is credited with burning as many as 30,000 Czech-language books.
 Gradually, Czech was reduced to a means of communication between peasants, who were often illiterate.
 Therefore, the revival looked for inspiration among ordinary Czechs in the countryside.